(Disclosure: Some of the links below may be affiliate links)

-In case of turmoil, the SNB is also able to bail out banks.
-They did this during the financial crisis of 2008-2009 to bail out UBS, the largest bank of Switzerland.
+In case of turmoil, the SNB can also bail out banks.
+They did this during the financial crisis of 2008-2009 to bail out UBS, the largest bank in Switzerland.
 For this, they bought 54 billion CHF of bad assets from UBS so that UBS would have enough liquidities.
 After a few years, the SNB managed to sell back these assets, even making a profit.

 The SNB can also buy and sell Swiss Francs against other foreign currencies.
 This helps keep the Swiss Franc exchange rate reasonable for the Swiss economy to thrive.

 The SNB also works hand in hand with the FINMA (the regulators of banks).
 Indeed, banks are forced to deposit money in the Swiss National Bank.
 Swiss Banks have minimum reserve requirements.
 These reserves must be kept in the SNB to be as liquid as possible.
 After the financial crisis of 2008, FINMA bumped up the minimum reserve requirements to avoid another bailout.

 The Swiss National Bank can also use more advanced techniques such as Quantitative Easing (QE).
 QE is a technique where they would buy bonds to inject liquidity directly into the market.
 However, this is outside of the scope of this article.

 Negative Interest Rate

 As mentioned before, keeping inflation at a reasonable level is one of the primary roles of the Swiss National Bank.
 Currently, it has a goal of keeping inflation in Switzerland at 2%.

-One of its tools to fight inflation is to change the interest rate that it asks from banks.
+One of its tools to fight inflation is to change the interest rate it asks from banks.
 Banks are forced to deposit large amounts of money into the Swiss National Bank.
 And for this money, the SNB has a fixed interest rate.
 Currently, this interest rate is negative, at -0.75%.
 This means that Swiss banks are paying the Swiss National Bank to keep their money in its safes.